 Long story short, this is a great company for insurance in terms of cost.
 In my opinion, you are selling yourself short if you do not have education materials accompanying your insurance.

 Insurance companies know that if you are well educated with how to handle yourself and the police, they will have a lower chance of paying a lot of money out.
 If the coverage is bad, they don’t worry about this stuff because they really don’t have any skin in the game.
 Educational materials help everybody involved.

 Head over to Second Call Defense to learn more:

-However, if you want a traditional concealed carry insurance company, we also like US Law Shield!
-They offer coverage at a budget price and have a great reputation in the concealed carry community.
+However, if you want a traditional concealed carry insurance company, we also love US Law Shield!
+They offer coverage at a great price and have a great reputation in the concealed carry community.

 The important thing to remember is that education is important, and choosing a company that knows that, and provides the information you need is vital.
 And lets face it, statistically you won’t ever need to use your coverage, so you might as well get some tangible value from your membership!